westpay/PAaS-lib/README.md

 * When ready, your App sends a request to the our PA via the PAaS lib to perform payments

 ## Interested to find out more?
-We have written up some helpful documents over at our Wiki to help you understand more and perhaps get started with your implementation.
+We have written up some helpful documents over at our Wiki to help you understand more and perhaps help yuou get started with your own implementation.

 ### [1.
 Introduction](https://github.com/westpay/PAaS-lib/wiki/1.-Introduction)
 ### [2.
 Getting started](https://github.com/westpay/PAaS-lib/wiki/2.-Getting-started)